Identifying Hadronic Molecular States with a Neural Network: Training data generation

 Since the parameter are determined, the training data can be generated using Eq.~(\ref{Events}).
 Firstly, one should choose a proper energy range and it can cover the widths of most exotic hadron states.
-In this paper, the data of FS1 are from $(E_{th2}-95)$~MeV to $(E_{th2}+95)$~MeV and the data of FS2 are from $E_{th2}$ to $(E_{th2}+100)$~MeV, where $E_{thi},~i=1,~2$ are the threshold energies of FS1 or FS2, respectively.
+In this paper, the data of FS1 are from $(E_{th2}-100)$~MeV to $(E_{th2}+100)$~MeV and the data of FS2 are from $E_{th2}$ to $(E_{th2}+100)$~MeV, where $E_{thi},~i=1,~2$ are the threshold energies of FS1 or FS2, respectively.
 It is stressed that the absolute value of $E_{th}$ is unimportant since only the lineshapes will be sent into neural network.
+The energy resolution is fixed at 1~MeV so it can meet the demand that all the inputs sent to a special neural network should have the same size.
+Furthermore, one can change the energy window sizes in FS1 and FS2, but it can be shown that in most cases, the model can be well trained if the data contain the complete characteristics~(the peaks).
+The choice of energy window sizes in this work comes from the consideration that these energy regions can cover many hadronic resonances since it will make the models more general rather than only focus on a special resonance.
+However, in the case of $X(3872)$, it is found that the energy window size for FS2~($\bar{D}^* D$ channel) cannot be taken too small~(e.g., 50~MeV), otherwise the results become unstable because the noises from the data become influential here.

-The energy resolution is fixed at 1~MeV so that all the samples have the same size.
-In order to simulate experimental data, the effects of error bar are taken into consideration.
-The values at every energy point calculated from Eq.~(\ref{Events}) will be taken as the average value of Gaussian distribution, and 10 percent of their values will be taken as the standard deviations.
+In order to simulate experimental data, the effects of error bars are taken into consideration.
+The values at every energy point calculated from Eq.~(\ref{Events}) will be taken as the average value of Gaussian distribution, and 5, 10, 15 percent of their values will be taken as the standard deviations~\footnote{The values of standard deviation can also be changed as long as they are not too big to affect the line-shapes seriously.}.
 Then the Gaussian sampling with these average values and standard deviations gives the data in which the error bar effects are taken into account.
 At last, the normalization:

 makes points in every sample ranging from 0 to 1, where $\Omega_{\text{training}}$ is the set of points in one sample.

 Using the methods introduced above, $4\times 10^4$ groups of labeled invariant mass spectra are generated in total, including $2\times 10^4$ elementary state with label "1" and $2 \times 10^4$ molecular states with label "0".
 Each group consists of one invariant mass spectrum in FS1 and one invariant mass spectrum in FS2.
 In practice, $2.4\times 10^4$ groups of invariant mass spectra are used to train the neural network and $1.6\times 10^4$ groups are used to do validation test.
 In both training set and testing set, the number of elementary states and molecular states are the same.